UrielFuentes98/ParkingLotSimulator_VHDL/README.md

 MOD60.vhd - Counts minutes and seconds.

-Servo.vhd - Controls the movement of the servomotr.
+Servo.vhd - Controls the movement of the servomotor.